suterma/node-NSKeyedUnarchiver/README.md

 A simple NSKeyedUnarchiver (implemented and tested only to work with data from the [LivePlayback](https://apps.apple.com/us/app/liveplayback/id469746819) iOS App).

+## Usage

+This unarchiver processes "object" property lists as provided by this [bplist-parser](https://github.com/joeferner/node-bplist-parser)

+    import NSKeyedUnarchiver from "./src/NSKeyedUnarchiver";
+    const inputPropertyList ...; //as provided by bplist-parser var unarchivedObject = new NSKeyedUnarchiver().unarchive(inputPropertyList);
+    console.log(unarchivedObject);

+See [demo.ts](https://github.com/suterma/node-NSKeyedUnarchiver/blob/main/demo.ts) for a working example

 ## Remarks / Limitations

 This implementation has been specifically created for the above task, and is in no way a complete solution.
 Feel free to fork or suggest improvements.